 All Gateway level scripting is disabled including Gateway Event Scripts and Tag Event Scripts.
 This does not affect project or Client-scoped scripts.
-If you wanted to take advantage of Gateway Events Scripts and Tag Events Scripts with an Edge installation, you can do so through the use of the Compute plugin.
+If you wanted to take advantage of Gateway Events Scripts and Tag Events Scripts with an Edge installation, you can do so through the use of the Compute product.
 Keep in mind that you will not see the “Gateway Events” menu item in the Designer on unlicensed Gateways.
 Applying a compute license will require a Designer restart before the menu item will appear.

 Gateway and Project Backups